bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 We wrap up the module on algorithmic techniques ---divide and conquer, dynamic programming, and greedy---by seeing more examples.

 __Objectives:__

+* Apply the greedy technique to new problems
-* Reflect on the problems you've seen so far and compare  how the general technique was instantiated  for each specific problem.
+* Reflect on the problems you've seen so far and how the general technique was instantiated  for each problem.

 __Resources:__